wilsonmar/wilsonmar.github.io/_posts/2016-07-03-aws-devops.md

 This tutorial describes information to get certified as a <a target="_blank" href="https://aws.amazon.com/certification/certified-devops-engineer-professional/">
 AWS Certified DevOps Engineer - Professional</a>,
 which focuses on continuous integration and deployment in the AWS EC2 cloud.
-It costs $300 USD to <strong>write out</strong> 80 essay (not multiple-choice) questions in 170 minutes (with no breaks). <strong>That's 2.1 seconds per question.</strong>
+You pay $300 USD to <strong>write out</strong> 80 essay (not multiple-choice) questions in 170 minutes (3 hours with no breaks). <strong>That's 2.1 seconds per essay question.</strong>
-Those who fail the exam must wait 30 days before being allowed to retake the exam, and only 3 times in a 12 month period.
+Those who fail the exam must wait 30 days before being allowed to retake the exam (at additional cost), and only 3 times in a 12 month period.

 Its pre-requisite is passing either one: